coder/docs/setup/updating.md

 Please also ensure that your Kubernetes config is pointing to the cluster on which you've deployed Coder.

+## Recommendations

+- As with any significant maintenance operation, we **strongly recommend** taking a snapshot of the database before proceeding with the upgrade.
+In the event that there are upgrade issues, it is simpler and safer to roll back directly at the database level, since it guarantees restoration of the system to a known-working condition.

+- We recommend updating no more than one major version at a time (i.e., we recommend moving from 1.15 to 1.16 only).

 ## Update Coder

 To update Coder, follow these steps: